sylvainjule/kirby-color-palette/README.md

 The display style of the color blocks, to pick from `single` or `duo` .
 Default is `single`.

-If the selected style is `duo` and the options are structured color themes, the field will use the first color of the object as the top-left color, and the second as the bottom-right color.
+If the selected style is `duo` and the options are structured color themes, the field will use the first color of the object as the left color, and the second as the right color.

 #### 3.3. `size`